brylee10/grad-rs/README.md

 ```

 ## Example Results
 Below are examples of classification outputs on select classification tasks.
 Each used the default configuration for a neural network with a single 10 neuron hidden layer (trained across 50 epochs, 0.001 learning rate, 0.9 momentum, minibatch size of 50 elements).

 ### XOR
+XOR used `0.005` learning rate.
+On occassion, fitting XOR can be stuck in a local optimum if the initial decision boundary only covers one of the quadrants (see `xor_suboptimal.png`).
 ![XOR Decision Boundary](./output/decision_boundary_epoch_50_xor.png)

 ### Concentric Circles